xapian/xapian/xapian-core/docs/geospatial.rst

 name suggests, this calculates the distance between a latitude and longitude based on the assumption that the world is a perfect sphere.
 The radius of the world can be specified as a constructor parameter, but defaults to a reasonable approximation of the radius of the Earth.
-The calculation uses the Haversine formula, which is accurate for points which are close together, but can have significant error for coordinates which are on opposite sides of the sphere: on the other hand, such points are likely to be at the end of a ranked list of
+The calculation uses the haversine formula, which is accurate for points which are close together, but can have significant error for coordinates which are on opposite sides of the sphere: on the other hand, such points are likely to be at the end of a ranked list of